zx80live/gofp/README.md

 # gofp

-The creation of this library is inspired by Scala (collection API, functional paradigm and etc).
+Is inspired by Scala (collection API, functional paradigm and etc).